danprince/danthedev.com/posts/2023-03-18-why-are-you-still-here-mr-module.md

 Each call to `callWithWorker` creates an isolated context and a fresh version of our `calls.mjs` module.
 A reliable way to invalidate a whole subgraph of ES modules.
 And there was much rejoicing!

-Remember that the path we pass to `callWithWorker` needs to be relative to the worker's script, not to the file where we're calling `callWithWorker`!

 ### Shared Workers

-My use case for module cache invalidation is that I want to pick up changes to "islands" between builds, without restarting the [Eleventy](11ty.dev) process.
+My use case for module cache invalidation is to pick up changes to ["islands"](/interactive-islands) between builds, without restarting the [Eleventy](11ty.dev) process.

 Using CommonJS isn't an option, because I re-use the exact same files to load the islands in browsers, and I don't have a build step that would transform the syntax.